ClaytonJaksha/Lab3/README.md

 	jz		movedown
 	jmp		while1						; Yes, branch back and wait
 ```
+#### Preparing to Build
+After the user has decided that it's time to build a box, the code waits for the user to let go of the button.
+Then, we push the values of the cursor, call the box-making subroutine, and pop the cursor values back.
+After that's all done, we go back to polling.
 ```
 while0:
 	bit.b	#8, &P2IN					; bit 3 of P1IN clear?